 - Promote hydration: Drinking plenty of fluids and staying hydrated is another key to remaining healthy on hot summer days.
 Some medications commonly prescribed for older adults can contribute to dehydration.
 Make sure to stock plenty of cold, bottled water and other noncaffeinated drinks.
 Foods that hydrate, such as berries, cucumber, melon and leafy greens, can also help.

 - Encourage sunglasses: While some of us are aware of the dangers of too much sun on the body, fewer realize how damaging it can be to our vision.
 Cataracts are one of several vision issues linked to the sun.
 If your senior loved one doesn’t already have quality sunglasses, make sure to invest in a pair before your party.

-- Some seniors may have a different schedule than you.
-Be sure that they can enjoy their day with friends and family, but don’t over exert them and have someone available to take them home if needed.
+- Provide opportunities to rest: Seniors may have a different schedule than younger family members.
+Be sure they can enjoy their day with friends and family without overdoing it.
+If they won’t be spending the night with you, have someone available to drive them home, if necessary.

 - Pay attention to dietary restrictions: As you are putting your menu together, it’s important to be mindful of special dietary needs, such as for high cholesterol or diabetes.
 Remember to include foods that accommodate the dietary requirements of any senior who will be attending.

 If an older adult in your family has dementia or another health condition that makes it hard for them to cope with big crowds, one solution might be to plan a more modest indoor gathering.